Stablecoins: Your Comprehensive Guide

 Algorithmic Stablecoins

-Algorithmic stablecoins are the only stablecoins that are not backed by any digital asset.
+The only stablecoins that don't have any digital assets backing them are algorithmic ones.
 However, they have a set mechanism that uses smart contracts to prevent price fluctuations.
 So, if the stablecoin is tied to the U.S. dollar but its price goes up for no reason, the algorithm will send out more tokens to help bring the price down.
 But if the price of the stablecoin goes down, the algorithm cuts the number of coins in circulation to raise prices.
 AMPL is a great algorithmic stablecoin you can check out.

 Precious Metal-backed Stablecoins

-This type is usually backed by precious metals such as gold.
+Usually, priceless metals like gold back this type.
 They are less volatile than crypto-backed stablecoins, making them a safe alternative when you want to avoid huge volatility.
 Tether Gold (XAUT) is a good example of a precious metal-backed stablecoin.

 Stablecoins Vs. Other Cryptocurrencies